Design Your Home

 6. Keep track of your taxes

 Taxes are the only definite part of a business (after reaching a certain revenue level).
 Without a finance background, it can be challenging to determine how much money you should set aside for taxes.
-The following factors will determine the amount you must pay as taxes on a broad basis:
+The following factors will determine the amount you must pay as taxes on a broad basis and have a direct impact on your interior design profit margin:

 • Your total earnings (e.g., gross income).